FujiwaraChoki/Flash-Project/README.md

 </ul>

 # License
-This Repository and all of it's contents are licensed under GNU General Public License V3.0
+This Repository and all of it's contents are licensed under the MIT License.

 # Feedback
 I would appreciate Feedback, since this Project was created a couple weeks ago.
 For Feedback, please write an E-Mail to sami@samihindi.com.